Yu Chang Player Props: Red Sox vs. Mets

-The Boston Red Sox, including Yu Chang and his .412 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Kodai Senga and the New York Mets at Fenway Park, Friday at 7:10 PM ET.
+On Saturday, Yu Chang (hitting .206 in his past 10 games) and the Boston Red Sox play the New York Mets, whose starting pitcher will be Max Scherzer.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Athletics.
+He had a hitless performance in his previous game (0-for-2) against the Athletics.

 Yu Chang Game Info & Props vs. the Mets